ghtea/data-scenery/README.md

 ---
 ## Focused (compared to past projects)
-- Semantic HTML
+- Semantic HTML (ARIA)
-- Testing
+- Testing (jest, testing-library)
+- Components, Hooks for frequent usage
+- More complicate UI
 - Better saga coding for rendering/using firebase less
-- More complicate UI

 ## Should Be Improved
 - naming roles for many things
+- trying frameworks (Next.js, Nest.js)
+- get out of create-react-app and edit babel, webpack

 ---